 Truck Rear-End Crash Lawsuits in AZ

 Every year, approximately 400,000 commercial trucks are involved in vehicle crashes in the United States, according to The Federal Motor Carrier Safety Administration (FMCSA).
-Around 70, 000 of these crashes are rear-end crashes, where the truck strikes another vehicle or where the truck is the vehicle that is struck.
-When a passenger vehicle rear-ends the truck the injuries tend to be more serious than when a truck rear-ends another vehicle.
+Around 70,000 of these collisions are rear-end crashes.
+When a passenger vehicle rear-ends a truck, the injuries may be more severe than if a truck rear-ends another vehicle.

-If you or a loved one has been injured in a truck rear-end crash, you may be eligible for legal and financial recourse.
+If you or a loved one has been injured in a rear-end truck crash, you may be eligible to recover compensation.
 Contact an experienced Arizona truck accident attorney today to explore your legal options.

 For additional information about filing a legal claim, fill out the Free Case Review form on this page.